“I scratched my own itch” isn’t good enough

 Do you have the ability to write a headline on the home page that attracts the right person in three seconds, or does it just say “[blank] doesn’t have to suck” because you’re a lazy writer who has never written a high-performing hook?

-There are many other things (listed here).
-That’s what “it” is that you have to execute.
+There are many other things.3 That’s what “it” is that you have to execute.

 Does this mean you’re going to fail?
-Not at all… unless you don’t face this truth and decide you’re going to spend half your time executing “it” rather than just writing code, assuming that just because you have something working, the rest of the company will come naturally.
+Not at all… unless you ignore this and go back to writing code, assuming that just because you have something working, the rest of the company will come naturally.

 5. I understand my customers, because I am one.